Make-School-Courses/FEW-1.1-Web-Foundations/personal-homepage.md

 # Personal Homepage Project

-The goal of this project is create your own personal homepage.
+The goal of this project is to create your own personal homepage.
 Your personal homepage can be anything you envision.

-Try to limit yourself to only frontend for now.
+Try to limit yourself to the only frontend for now.
-You can add backend features in the future. ideally this would be a playground or platform where you can practice the material from class.
+You can add backend features in the future. ideally, this would be a playground or platform where you can practice the material from class.

 You will have time to work this project in class.
 You can also work on it outside of class.

 ## What is your personal homepage?

 This is a platform to be your presence on the internet.
 Use it to display your work and accomplishments.

 Content might contain any of these following: